Saveer29/MovieRentals/README.md

 Start Front End Server: Navigate to the react folder and use the command "npm start", this will start the server on http://localhost:3000

+Screenshots have been provided to show how the website should work.

 Current version 1.0.0:

 About version 1.0.0: